 What is the closest airport to Colombo?

 The closest airport to Colombo is Bandaranaike International Airport (airport code = CMB).
-It’s around 34 km’s from Colombo’s city centre.
+It’s around 34 km’s from Colombo’s city center.

 Do major airlines fly to Bandaranaike International Airport?